 - University-specific network resources or network resources obtained commercially by the University may not be retransmitted outside of the University community.

-Administrators of the network have the responsibility to protect the rights of users, to set policies consistent with those rights, and to publicize those policies to their users.
-They have authority to control or refuse access to the network to anyone who violates these policies or who threatens the rights of other users.
-Administrators have the authority to temporarily suspend network access without notice for a user/computer that is believed to have been the source of an alleged violation pending investigation of the violation and satisfactory resolution of the complaint.
+University Information Technology Services (UITS) is responsible for protecting the rights of users, setting policies consistent with those rights, and publicizing those policies to their users.
+They have the authority to control or refuse access to the network to anyone who violates these policies or who threatens the rights of other users.
+UITS has the authority to temporarily suspend network access without notice for any user/computer that is believed to have been the source of an alleged violation pending investigation of the violation and satisfactory resolution of the complaint.